Universal graph representation of stabilizer codes: From Tableaus to Graphs

 \begin{theorem} Any Clifford encoder has a unique equivalent ZXCF satisfying the Edge, Hadamard, RREF, and Clifford rules.
-There exists an algorithm, running in worst-case $O(n^3)$ time, that on input a description of the Clifford encoder outputs a corresponding ZXCF.
-This map is bijective. \end{theorem} We briefly sketch the proof idea of Theorem~\ref{thm:canonicity} but defer the details to Appendix~\ref{app:sec:compiler}.
+There exists an algorithm, running in worst-case $O(n^3)$ time, that on an input of a Clifford encoder circuit outputs a corresponding ZXCF.
+This map is bijective up to encoder equivalence. \end{theorem} We briefly sketch the proof idea of Theorem~\ref{thm:canonicity} but defer the details to Appendix~\ref{app:sec:compiler}.
 The proof involves a series of transformations via ZX equivalence rules.
 In the first step, we apply an isomorphism between circuits and states, and proceed to apply a result of \citet{hu2022improved} to preliminarily represent the circuit as the ZX diagram of a corresponding state.
 We then transform the diagram into one representing a circuit, and carefully choose a series of equivalence transformations that iteratively force the diagram to satisfy a rule above without at the same time violating a different rule that has previously been satisfied.
 The resulting product is precisely a ZXCF.
 In fact, because the steps are equivalence transformations, distinct encoders map to distinct ZXCFs.
-The only remaining aspect of the proof of Theorem~\ref{thm:canonicity} is whether this one-to-one map is bijective.
+The only remaining aspect of the proof of Theorem~\ref{thm:canonicity} is whether this one-to-one map is bijective up to encoder equivalence.
+Since equivalent encoders will have the same stabilizer tableau, we only have to demonstrate the bijection between ZXCFs and stabilizer tableaus.
 We prove this claim in Section~\ref{sec:compiler}.